 How to Properly Light a Cigar

 There are many rituals that work their way into the enjoyment of cigars.
 Some of these rituals can lead to very heated arguments.
-Like those arguments about where the best cigars come from (Cuba versus Nicaragua or the Dominican Republic etc.) As long as passions and cigars flare-up, you will find defenders of all arguments.
-One of the most contentious is the argument about how to properly light a cigar; matches or butane torch lighter.
+Like those arguments about where the best cigars come from (Cuba vs. Nicaragua or the Dominican Republic etc.) As long as passions and cigars flare-up, you will find defenders of all arguments.
+One of the most controversial arguments concerns how to properly light a cigar and whether you should use matches or a butane torch lighter.

 Torch Lighters and the Perfect Flame

 There is no arguing that unless weather conditions are perfect (i.e. no wind) you can’t beat a multi torch butane lighter.
 Butane burns off immediately when lit, eliminating the possibility of any off-flavors.
 They are also easy to share and pass along with fellow smokers.

 Like prized humidors, lighters themselves by the likes of S.T.
 Dupont can run into thousands of dollars.
 Often, they are status symbols in their own right.
 Butane lighters don’t need to be refilled as often.
 They also typically give off a more intense heat that gets your cigar lit quicker and cleaner.